 After cleaning the tooth with acetone or ethanol, two silicone (Regular Body President, ref.
 6015 - ISO 4823, medium consistency, polyvinylsiloxane addition type; Coltene Whaledent) molds were made on a single enamel band, which shows two different facets acting as grinding and shearing (if present).
-This shearing facet has a steep slope while the former is more horizontal and show several Hunter-Schreger bands on the very enamel surface.
-To combine both type of facets with different functions indeed improves dietary reconstruction (Louail et al., 2021; Merceron et al., 2021).
-The enamel band on which we identified those two facets is localized labially near the protocone on upper molars and distally to the protoconid or hypoconid (if the protoconid is unavailable) on lower teeth (see supplementary S2).
+The grinding facet shows several Hunter-Schreger bands on the very enamel surface and is more horizontal than the shearing facet which has a steep slope towards the labial side.
+To combine both types of facets with different functions indeed improves dietary reconstruction (Louail et al., 2021; Merceron et al., 2021).
+The enamel band on which we identified those two facets is localized labially near the protocone on upper molars and distally to the protoconid or hypoconid (if the protoconid is unavailable) on lower teeth (for an illustration see supplementary S2).